 We're even scanning the content of emails for bad URLs and questionable keywords.
 We use blacklists, stats we've gathered, and our own technology to predict whether or not particular email content is going to cause a problem.

-We're constantly studying and recording user-behavior patterns.
-This allows us to run a large-scale scan for users who might be sending campaigns too quickly or obviously trying to stay below MailChimp limits.
+We're constantly studying and recording user behavior patterns.
+This allows us to run a large scale scan for users who might be sending campaigns too quickly or obviously trying to stay below MailChimp limits.

 Since our technology prevents abuse on such a massive scale, you'll achieve better deliverability by default — because even problem-free senders benefit from a self-cleaning system.

 Omnivore exists not only to prevent abuse within MailChimp's system and maintain our reputation, but also to improve the email ecosystem as a whole.
-Because MailChimp cares about the ecosystem.